-Educational Business Activities (EBA) may choose to do business with External Users (i.e. entities outside University departments).
+Fee-for-Service Educational Activities (FSEA) may choose to do business with External Users (i.e. entities outside University departments).
 It is important to understand and consider all the issues described below.

 It is good business practice to establish formal agreements/purchase orders for external customer usage.
 This will address agreed-upon pricing and payment terms, any risk management issues, especially if non-UF personnel will be on-site (e.g., using equipment in facility), address potential data security concerns, and other legal protections.
 Contact the UF General Counsel for questions regarding revenue agreements.

 Unrelated Business and Income Tax and Sales Tax

 For FSEA units, other than Auxiliaries, external sales should be incidental and represent a small portion of the Service Center’s revenue.
 A primary reason for existence of a service center is to provide necessary/convenient services to University of Florida users.

 If external usage is more than incidental, it could subject the University to Unrelated Business Income Tax (UBIT) implications; specifically, the University may have to pay tax on external sales since it represents income earned by a tax exempt entity that does not result from tax exempt activities.
 If tax is assessed, the tax burden is borne by the charging entity (FSEA).

 External sales may also be subject to sales tax on goods or services it provides.
 Contact the Auxiliary Accounting Office with more questions.

 Revenue-generating activity from the provision of goods and/or services.
 Such activity enhances, promotes, or supports the University’s instruction, research, public service and campus support functions, and other educational and support functions in order to meet the needs of students, faculty, staff, and members of the public participating in University events and programs.

 07/31/2021: reviewed content

 Auxiliary Accounting: (352) 294-7236